ronnieholm/Playground/GoDDDSample/README.md

   types but copying ProductDto fields to ProductWebDto.

-  A similar case could be make one level deeper and where we could've added annotations on value objects and entitites.
+  A similar case could be make one level deeper and where we could've added annotations on value objects and entities.
 At least by annotating ProductDto, we don't deeply permeate Core with presentation details.

 - *Without a ORM, tracking changes across aggregates is made difficult*.
 Several